 5. You Need an Agent Who Specializes

-Perhaps the most important thing you should know about buying waterfront property in Shoreline is the importance of an agent who has extensive and recent experience with such properties in Shoreline.
+Perhaps the most important thing you should know about buying waterfront property in Seattle is the importance of an agent who has extensive and recent experience with such properties in Seattle.
 Even better would be a local real estate agent who specializes in waterfront properties.

 “For example, if you’re looking at either a lake or a beachfront property, the agent should know whether the bottom of the water and the shoreline are rocky, sandy or muddy.
 The agent should also be able to tell you what recreational activities are possible on the water.
 The agent should also be able to connect you with your potential neighbors and other locals who can share their perspective on living in the area.”

 Simply put, you need an agent who understands and can help you navigate the complexities of buying waterfront property.
 And we have the agents you need.
-So if you’re thinking about buying waterfront property in Shoreline, contact us today at (206) 395-6262.
+So if you’re thinking about buying waterfront property in Seattle, contact us today at (206) 578-3438.